jnasholm/gdc/README.md

 ![Prototype powered for functional testing](/images/prototype_with_regulator_and_leds.png)
 <br>
-*PPrototype powered for functional testing.
+*Prototype powered for functional testing.
 Switching regulator on the right, status LEDs on the lower left*